dangbert/clippy-kindle/README.md

 ````

 * If you elect to "define custom settings now" when running marky.py, you will be prompted to define for each book whether you want a markdown file outputted, and/or a csv file, or nothing outputted at all.
-  * To do this you will be prompted to place each book in one of the settings groups: "csvOnly", "both", "mdOnly", or "skip"
+  * To do this you will be prompted to place each book in one of the settings groups: "csvOnly", "both", "mdOnly", or "skip".
   * If you elect to save your defined settings, you can reuse your settings next time you run marky.py by including the additional flag `--settings settings.json`.  e.g. `./marky.py collection.json output/ --settings settings.json`
-* You can also run `./clippy.py` and `./marky.py` with no additional parameters to see a list of all command line options available.
 * NOTE: To customize the format of the outputted markdown files simply edit the function `jsonToMarkdown()` in `marky.py`.
+* **You can also run `./clippy.py` and `./marky.py` with no additional parameters to see a list of all command line options available.**

 ### CSV output files:
-The following is an example csv file output (shown as a table) for a spanish book I'm reading called "Encuentro en el Ártico"
+The following is an example csv file output (shown as a table) for a spanish book I'm reading called "Encuentro en el Ártico".
-* While reading on my Kindle I highlighted words/sentences that were new to me, and I typed each highlight's english translations as a note.
+* While reading on my Kindle I highlighted words/sentences that were new to me, and I typed each highlight's english translation as a note.
+  * [I installed a Spanish->English dictionary on my kindle](http://blog.mikeasoft.com/2011/01/05/free-as-in-gpl2-translation-dictionaries-for-the-kindle/) which helps with adding the english translation as a note (if needed I'll  occasionally look up words on my phone to help with adding the english translation note).

 | highlight                                      | associated_note                             | highlight_loc | note                                        | note_loc | bookmark_loc |
 |------------------------------------------------|---------------------------------------------|---------------|---------------------------------------------|----------|--------------|